Table of Contents

 Commonly referred to as talk therapy or psychological counseling, psychotherapy entails collaborating with a therapist to mitigate anxiety symptoms.
 Among various therapies, Cognitive Behavioral Therapy (CBT) has proven to be the most effective for generalized anxiety disorder.

-CBT is typically a short-term approach.
+CBT therapy for anxiety disorders is typically a short-term approach.
 It imparts specific skills to deal with worries, helping individuals engage in activities they previously evaded due to anxiety.
 Over time, as one employs these skills, symptoms naturally lessen and confidence grows.

 Medications